Frequently asked questions.

 However, it is important to note that a parenting plan is distinct from court-ordered custody.

-I like to think of this as the court providing the boundaries, while the parenting plan provides the details.
+I like to think of this as the court providing the bold outline - creating the boundaries of what is possible.
+While the parenting plan provides the details.

 There are two types of custody

-Once the court makes these decisions, now you can craft a parenting plan to decide things like:
+Once the court makes these decisions, the parenting plan records the decisions on things like:

-How will you make decisions about school, medical, or other important matters;
+5. How will you make decisions about school, medical, or other important matters

 Things that the parenting plan cannot establish [when you have custody orders]: